This post has been updated to include the latest reported information from Chinese state media.

 On Jan.
 10, Li began coughing.
 On Jan.
 12, Li was hospitalized.
 His condition deteriorated quickly.
 He was soon on oxygen support and sent to the intensive care unit (ICU) for further treatment.

 On Jan.
 31, Li posted his first Weibo message since returning from the police station.
-He explained how the authorities pressured him to keep silent.
+From the ICU, he explained how the authorities pressured him to keep silent.

 On Feb.
 1, he was diagnosed with the virus.
 Both of his parents were also infected.